crowdfavorite-mirrors/wp-promotion-slider/readme.txt

 == Changelog ==

+= 3.3.4 =
+* Toned down z-index for slider transition to minimize menu overlap issues.
+* Fixed bug where slider shortcode attribute wasn't working.
+* Changed time delay option to a numeric input.
+* Fixed bug where navigating back one slide at a time would fail when you came to the first slide.

+= 3.3.3 =
+* Bug fix for JS in IE - removed accidentally committed console.log line

+= 3.3.2 =
+* Updated slide transition to be smoother
+* Added tabbed navigation
+* Added thumbnail images to the admin promotion listing screen

+= 3.3.1 =
+* Updated .pot file
+* Bug fix: Updated the way id was assigned to main slider div.
+* Completed the contextual help for the slider options page.

 = 3.3.0 =
 * Simplified the plugin options page so that it is less confusing.
 Added a sidebar with helpful information.
 * Added several attributes to the shortcode: display_nav, display_title, display_excerpt and pause_on_hover.